 A huge number of species are supported due to the diversity of the habitat.
-Within the park’s 330 square kilometres, there is acacia woodland, ground water forest, lake shore, swamp, hot springs, open grassland and the glittering alkaline expanse of the lake itself.
+The park magnificent landscape including acacia woodland, ground water forest, lake shore, swamp, hot springs, open grassland and the glittering alkaline expanse of the lake itself.
 You are likely to see buffalo, dik dik, elephant, giraffe, impala, zebra, kilpspringer, hippo, many primates and a fantastic array of birds.
-Lake Manyara is also famous for tree-climbing lions, flamingos and a huge colony of yellow billed storks have taken up residence in the thick tree canopy to the east of the lake.